 Our first stop was JTYH, a small restaurant specializing in knife cut noodles.
 I had heard of this place from Danny and @Limer35, mainly because of a certain dish called Mooshu “Cat Ears”.
-Gulliable ol’ me though they were really eating cat ears the first time they mentioned it.
-In actuality, this dish is made up of knife cut noodles that end up looking like cat ears…sometimes.
+Gulliable ol’ me though they were really eating cat ears the first time they mentioned it. :P In actuality, this dish is made up of knife cut noodles that end up looking like cat ears…sometimes.
 On our visit, they weren’t particularly cat-earish but you could see how they could be mistaken with a little imagination.
 Topped with an egg-mushroom-green onion mixture, I really enjoyed this dish.
 The noodles had a nice chewy consistency and reminded me of orecchiette.

 Danny, who did the ordering for us, requested an array of items.
 We had some spicy wontons.
 These were really well done dumplings and I liked the sauce they sat in…not overly spicy but good flavor.

 There was also a plate of boiled dumplings that I didn’t care for ; I thought they were bland and the wrappers a little too thick.
 A quick dip in the leftover spicy wonton sauce helped.

 There was a beef roll, my first time eating one of these.
 A crispy, almost tortilla-like wrapper rolled around a filling of beef, green onion, and some other greens, this was delicious.
 There was a sauce very much like the Peking duck sauce.
 The piece I ate only had a little of this sauce; I would have liked more.